Reading and Dyslexia Specialist, Accredited MSL Therapist, Senior Trainer and Course Designer

 Knowing that some students’ reading problems were exacerbated by Visual Stress/Scotopic Sensitivity, Rosemary did training to become an accredited Irlen Screener.
 By 2014, Rosemary had also completed extensive coursework, summaries of research and supervised practise in the Multisensory Structured Language (MSL) approach to teach children with reading difficulties and/or dyslexia.
 This enabled her to become an Associate Member of the Australian Dyslexia Association (AMADA).

-Since returning to Australia, Rosemary has continued to connect with likeminded professionals.
-Rosemary enjoyed her time as a committee member of the Central Coast Dyslexia Association; serving as Vice President 20132015.
+Since returning to Australia, Rosemary has continued to connect with like-minded professionals.
+Rosemary enjoyed her time as a committee member of the Central Coast Dyslexia Association; serving as Vice President 2013-2015.
 Through the Association, Rosemary provided free professional development for Central Coast teachers and provided subsidised tuition for disadvantaged students.
-In 2018, Rosemary launched her Structured Literacy courses A, B & C, designed to make it easier for Educators and Home-Schooling Parents to provide research-based instruction and intervention for Australian children.
-Upon completion of each course, participants are given free PDF’s of all resources used for developing student literacy.
+In 2018, Rosemary launched her Structured Literacy courses A, B & C, designed to make it easier for Educators, Tutors and Home-Schooling Parents to provide research-based instruction and intervention for Australian children.
+Upon completion of each course, Participants are supplied with PDF’s and Power Points of all teaching resources needed to implement the scope and sequence of instruction, either whole class or with individual students as targeted intervention.